 Christianity Today Book of the Year

 In the overlooked moments and routines of our day, we can become aware of God's presence in surprising ways.
 How do we embrace the sacred in the ordinary and the ordinary in the sacred?

-Framed around one ordinary day, this book explores daily life through the lens of liturgy, small practices, and habits that form us.
-Each chapter looks at something—making the bed, brushing her teeth, losing her keys—that the author does every day.
-Drawing from the diversity of her life as a campus minister, Anglican priest, friend, wife, and mother, Tish Harrison Warren opens up a practical theology of the everyday.
+Framed around one typical day, this book explores life through the lens of liturgy—small practices and habits that form us.
+In each chapter, Tish Harrison Warren considers a common daily experience—making the bed, brushing her teeth, losing her keys.
+Drawing from the diversity of her life as a campus minister, Anglican priest, friend, wife, and mother, Warren opens up a practical theology of the everyday.
 Each activity is related to a spiritual practice as well as an aspect of our Sunday worship.

 Come and discover the holiness of your every day.